jim-easterbrook/pywws/doc_src/essentials/dependencies.rst

 .. versionchanged:: 13.06_r1023
    pywws previously used the ``tweepy`` library instead of ``python-twitter`` and ``python-oauth2``.

+.. _dependencies-translations:

 To create new language translations
 -----------------------------------

-pywws can be configured to use languages other than English, and the documentation can also be translated into other languages.
+pywws can be configured to use languages other than English, as described in :doc:`../guides/language`.
-See :doc:`../guides/language` for more information.
 The babel package is required to extract the strings to be translated and compile the translation files.

 *  `babel <http://babel.pocoo.org/>`_